LostBeard/SpawnDev.BlazorJS/README.md

 ```

 ## IndexedDB
-The below code was coded to test various features of the IndexedDB API including the support for Tuples that was added.
+The below code was written to test various features of the IndexedDB API and this code specifically tests using a Tuple as an ObjectStore key.

 ```cs
 [Inject]